-The goal of the Dartmouth-Hitchcock Operating Room Safety Initiative is to help ensure the safety of all patients and professionals in our operating rooms.
+Our Operating Room Safety Initiative aims to help ensure the safety of all patients and professionals in our operating rooms.

 We begin by examining the underlying causes of common incidents that endanger the safety of those present in the operating room (OR), and by trying to anticipate unexpected events.
 We then modify our existing processes and procedures to include a regimen of preparatory tools to increase awareness, preparedness, and participation by our staff.